 Modify legend item properties

 You can work with an individual legend item by selecting it in the Contents pane after expanding the legend.
-You can also set a property for more than one item at once by selecting all the legend items you want to work with.
+You can also set properties for items simultaneously by selecting multiple legend items.

 To access legend item properties, right-click a legend item and choose Properties from the context menu.
 This will open the Format Legend Item pane.
 Then choose Legend Item from the Properties drop-down menu.